Happy House: Music video

 The video is set in a studio "cartoon house" made to look "fun and happy", reflecting the sarcastic lyrics.
 Siouxsie explores the house, dressed in a Harlequin outfit while the band supports her, playing their instruments in the living room.
 Despite the very distinctive guitar riff (played by McGeoch) that is arguably the centrepiece of the song, McGeoch does not feature in the video.
 Instead Siouxsie occasionally mimics playing the riff with a ukulele, with Severin on bass and Budgie on drums playing along in the background.

 Legacy

 The song was later used or sampled by several acts.
-The Italian dance act Cappella had a hit single in 1993 with the Eurodance song "U Got 2 Know", which used the distinctive riff from "Happy House".
+The Italian dance act Cappella had a hit single in 1993 with the Eurodance song "U Got 2 know", which used the distinctive riff from "Happy House".
 In 2000, electronic rock band Mindless Self Indulgence sampled the opening riff on their single "Bitches", from the album Frankenstein Girls Will Seem Strangely Sexy.
 In 2011, the Weeknd sampled several elements of the original version in his song "House of Balloons" from the mixtape album of the same name.
-When he played at the Super Bowl halftime show in February 2021, the Weeknd included "House of Balloons" in his setlist, doing "eerie military marches to a Siouxsie and the Banshees sample".
+When he performed at the Super Bowl halftime show in February 2021, the Weeknd included "House of Balloons" in his setlist, doing "eerie military marches to a Siouxsie and the Banshees sample".
 It featured in the 2021 film Last Night in Soho in a Halloween party scene, and appears on the film's soundtrack.